Skip to main content

 1. ResourceTable has been replaced with PaginatedResourceTable

-2. If headers have been provided or configured in product, specific server-side pagination compatible ones should be provided
+2. If headers have been provided by either product configuration, PaginatedResourceTable attribute or addTableColumn method additional server-side pagination compatible ones have also been provided

 • Header value, sort and search all reference properties on the native object stored server-side